-The idea of exclusivity itself is not foreign to our culture, but it has become foreign when it is applied to religion.
-A simple example of an exclusive claim is; “I have only one biological mother”.
+The idea of exclusivity itself is not foreign to our culture, but it has become foreign when applied to religion.
+A simple example of an exclusive claim is, “I have only one biological mother.”
 No one else can claim that they are my biological mother, except for my own mother.
 If ten people came and said that they are my mother, I might have to resort to some sort of reasoning/testing, perhaps DNA testing to know who my TRUE (exclusive) mother is.
 Of course, foster parents can express sincere love, but no one gave birth to me except my mother.
 I have stretched this to lay the groundwork for the next statement.

 So let’s begin

 In the interest of keeping this short, I am just going to take two out of many principles to establish a position.
 I am hoping that they are reasonable principles to examine the known ways to God.
 The reader is free to evaluate any of their ways by these standards and come to their own conclusions.
 The guiding principles I will be using are:

 - The approach to God should not compromise universal Dharma

 - The vehicle used, should have the uncompromising moral strength to sustain the journey to God.